We work with more than 300 partners to bring you better travel deals

 The cheapest flights to Caracas are usually found when departing on a Monday.
 The departure day with the highest cost at present is Thursday.

-Caracas flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight in the morning will likely mean higher prices.
+Caracas flights can be made cheaper if you choose a flight in the morning.
+Booking a flight at midday will likely mean higher prices.

 Caracas is situated amid some of the most stunning mountainscapes you will ever see.
 Travellers who take flights to Caracas for a hiking holiday will love the various scenic trails through the hills and valleys.
 An unforgettable way to see the scenery of this part of Venezuela, though, is to take the Teleferico: a cable car that swings you high above the mountains and the rich vegetation of the forests.
 Back down in the city centre, there are plenty of things for all kinds of travellers to do.
 Go to the Centro de Arte La Estancia and listen to some traditional Venezuelan music.
 The Centro de Arte Los Galpones is a brilliant place to view some beautiful contemporary art works and is a very peaceful environment.
 One of the key historical sites in the city is the Casa Natal & Museo Bolivar.
 Both of these honour Simon Bolivar, or ‘The Liberator’ (‘El Liberator’) who achieved Venezuelan independence from Spain.
 The house will show you where Bolivar was born, whilst the adjacent museum is perfect for learning more about the rich history of this part of Venezuela, and in particular its quest for independence.